-Sequence of learning Objectives and suggested details provided by subject leader.
-5 1 Warm-up: Perform the following moves: March on the spot for one minute.
-Jog on the spot for one minute.
-Walk around the room, avoiding others and changing direction.
-Jog around the room, avoiding others and changing direction.
-Do 20 star jumps on the spot.
+Sequence of learning Learning Objectives/Outcomes Suggested Lesson Outline 1 Learning Objective: To identify techniques to improve core strength and agility.
+Warm-up: Perform the following moves: • March on the spot for one minute. • Jog on the spot for one minute. • Walk around the room, avoiding others and changing direction. • Jog around the room, avoiding others and changing direction. • Do 20 star jumps on the spot.
 Skills learning and development: Introduce the children to the unit with a short discussion about the importance of having a good core and good agility.
 Ask: Where and what is your core?
 Show them and ask why they think it is important.
 Explain that it helps us to balance and perform everyday movements such as walking, running and jumping.
 Agility means changing direction quickly, without losing balance.

 Breathing exercises Breathing well is important for good core work.
 Firstly, while standing, ask the children to take slow, deep breaths, breathing in through the nose and out through the mouth.
 Then, still standing, ask them to breathe in and lift their arms to meet above their heads, before lowering their arms as they breathe out.
-Bridging

-Work in pairs: The children take turns to lie on a mat, knees bent, with their feet flat on the floor and with their hands behind their heads.
+Bridging Work in pairs: The children take turns to lie on a mat, knees bent, with their feet flat on the floor and with their hands behind their heads.
 They push through their heels to raise their bottom up from the floor, keeping their hands behind their heads.
 It is important to keep the head and shoulders on the floor.
 Hold the position for a count of three and then, carefully, lower their bottom to the floor.
-Ladders

-Place SAQ ladders on the floor.
+Ladders Place SAQ ladders on the floor.
 Ask the children to line up in groups in front of the ladders.
-They should walk through the ladders, putting one foot in each square, before jogging down the side of the ladder and back to the start.
+They should walk through the ladders, putting one foot in each square. before jogging down the side of the ladder and back to the start.
 Allow the children time to practise until they can walk confidently and fluently down the ladders.
 Step into the ladders with one foot, then place the other foot in the same square.